 Elkins was also a World War II veteran, serving in the U.S. Army overseas from 1943-1945.
 He returned to the United States in December 1945.

-James L. Elkins moved to Texas after his military service.
-He taught music at Paul Quinn College and Carver High School, both in Waco.
+After his military service, Elkins moved to Texas, where he taught music at Paul Quinn College and Carver High School, both in Waco.
 Starting in 1962, he was a music teacher in the Blackshear Junior-Senior High School in Odessa, TX.
-In 1973, Elkins visited his hometown, Paris, KY, to conduct a recital at St. Paul United Methodist Church in memory of his mother.
-He would spend the remainder of his life in Texas.
-Elkins retired from Hayes Elementary School in 1982 and continued as a substitute teacher for the Ector County Independent School District.
+In 1973, Elkins visited his hometown of Paris to conduct a recital at the St. Paul United Methodist Church in memory of his mother.
+He would spend the remainder of his life in Texas, retiring from Hayes Elementary School in 1982 and continuing as a substitute teacher for the Ector County Independent School District.

-In 2001 the James Elkins Singers, named in his honor, were formed with 30 alumni members of the Blackshear High School music program.
-Blackshear High had been an all-black school.
-The singers performed Negro spirituals in 2004 at the Odessa College Deadrick Auditorium.
-It was the group's first Black History Month concert.
+In 2001 the James Elkins Singers, named in his honor, were formed with 30 alumni members of the Blackshear High School music program; Blackshear High had been an all-black school.
+The singers performed Negro spirituals in 2004 at the Odessa College Deadrick Auditorium, the group's first Black History Month concert.

-Sources: Kentucky Birth Index (Ancestry); U.S. Social Security Applications and Claims Index (Ancestry); "James Elkins to present recital at St. Paul," The Lexington Herald and the Lexington Leader, 08/18/1973, p.
-6; Cliff Hamilton, "James Elkins Singers revive Negro spirituals," Odessa American, 02/21/2004, front page; "Overseas veterans return to states," The Lexington Herald, 12/13/1945, p17; U.S. Department of Veterans Affairs BIRLS Death File (Ancestry); "Deaths: James Elkins," Odessa American, 01/23/1989, p.
+Sources: Kentucky Birth Index (Ancestry); U.S. Social Security Applications and Claims Index (Ancestry); "James Elkins to present recital at St. Paul," The Lexington Herald and the Lexington Leader, 8/18/1973, p.
+6; Cliff Hamilton, "James Elkins Singers revive Negro spirituals," Odessa American, 2/21/2004, front page; "Overseas veterans return to states," The Lexington Herald, 12/13/1945, p.
+17; U.S. Department of Veterans Affairs BIRLS Death File (Ancestry); and "Deaths: James Elkins," Odessa American, 1/23/1989, p.
 10.